Cetinje: Museums

-All these except the Museum of the Cetinje Monastery and Electric Industry Museum are integrated in one institution called the National Museum of Montenegro.
+All these except the Museum of the Cetinje Monastery, the Money Museum and Electric Industry Museum are integrated in one institution called the National Museum of Montenegro.
 Numerous museums and the huge fund of museum items that are kept there established Cetinje's reputation as a museum town.

 Cetinje has always been a cultural centre.
 Every second year the international art exhibition called Cetinje Biennial is held there.
 Its founder is Prince Nikola Petrović, great-grandson to King Nikola I.

 Main sights

 Cetinje has a number of attractions, including Cetinje Monastery, Vlaška church (built in 1450, with its fence made out of barrels of captured enemy rifles), Biljarda, several museums, Zetski dom royal theatre and historic foreign embassies.
 Many of the old embassies and other administrative buildings are now schools of various kinds, and the town has many young people.

 Close to Cetinje (about 5 km) the Lipa cave (Lipska pecina) is situated, one of the biggest caves in the former Yugoslavia.
 Its entrance is located in the village of Lipa and it ends in the mountains directly over the Adriatic Sea.
 After project of Municipality of Cetinje and company 'Lipa Cave', the cave is restored and opened for public in July 2015.
 Today the cave is one of the biggest tourist attractions in Cetinje and Montenegro, similar to Postojna Cave in Slovenia.

 One of the most visited destinations of Cetinje is the mausoleum of Petar II Petrović-Njegoš on the mountain Lovćen.
 The mausoleum is accessible by car from Cetinje, which is 13 km away.
 Apart from the surrounding natural environment of beech, oak and linden tree forests, there is a unique freshness of Lovćen national park.
 The mausoleum is situated at the Jezerski vrh (Jezerski peak), in the height of 1660 m, and it officially represents the highest mausoleum in the world.

 In the past few years there has been a plan of enlisting the old historic core of the city of Cetinje as a UNESCO world heritage site.
 With this, Cetinje hopes to rebuild and restore the old historic core and the façades of its buildings.
 Cetinje is becoming more and more popular with tourists so the locals started painting their houses in vivid colors, the local government started quite a number of projects to restore the buildings, the markets and façades of the city of Cetinje.